seblammers/awesome-svelte-and-d3-website/README.md

 # hello world

-this will be the home of the code for the *aweseome svelte & d3 website* :heart
+this will be the home of the code for the *aweseome svelte & d3 website* :heart: